mriffler/UserManual/docs/source/pages/TheMosaicHub.rst

 .. note::
    In case your order will include more than 1 million m², product size will be very large and processing time may be considerable.
-In this case we will get in touch with you in order identify best way of production scheduling and product distribution.
+In this case, we will get in touch with you in order identify the best way of production scheduling and product distribution.

 .. _time_series: